-Beyond anti-counterfeiting – A look into Incopro’s Investigations team
+Beyond anti-counterfeiting – A look into Incopro’s Investigations Services team

 Incopro’s Online Brand Protection experts deliver tangible outcomes to brands by reducing infringement and increasing sales.
 However, they are also able to offer bespoke analysis and expertise in niche areas such as regulatory compliance and site-blocking.